-After becoming a Harvest Host member ($79 discounted by 15% if you follow our link) you receive access to hundreds of hosts throughout North America.
+After becoming a Harvest Host member you receive access to hundreds of host locations throughout North America.

 The website/app will provide the contact information and preferred method of contact for each host.
 Reach out and ask them about their availability to host you during the dates you request.
-It is always better to call than to email.
+It is always better to call than to email, unless otherwise stated.

 Some hosts will be busier and less responsive than others.
 Remember, their primary business is not providing free camping.
 Especially during harvest season you may have a difficult time contacting certain hosts.

 But once you establish communication with the host, they will let you know where and when to arrive on their property.

 Do not expect concierge service as you might at some RV campgrounds.
-Many times you will have to knock on doors and search for people to help you determine where to park your RV.
+Many times you will have to knock on doors or search for people throughout the property to help you determine where to park your RV.

 But once this is established you are in great hands!

-Many Harvest Hosts will give you full run of the property by yourselves after hours.
-Some hosts live on property and will share time and conversation with you as if you were part of their own family.
+Many Harvest Hosts will give you a full run of the locations by yourselves after hours.
+Some hosts live on the property and will share time and conversation with you as if you were part of their own family.